 Don’t use a cheap, slow USB 2.0 drive!
-I recommend a fast 16GB+ USB 3.0 USB flash drive like this one.
+I recommend a fast 16GB+ USB 3.0 USB flash drive like this one (#ad).

 If you want to know how to add a certain ISO or payload to E2B, your first step should be to find it on the ‘List of tested ISOs‘ page.
-Note that the same ISO/payload/software may be listed in more than one place.
+Note that the same ISO/payload/software may be listed in more than one place on that page.

 If no special instructions or links are given, then the ISO/payload should ‘just work’ if you copy it to a normal menu folder on the E2B USB drive.

 For most payloads (except VHD\WIM files) you will need to run \MAKE_THIS_DRIVE_CONTIGUOUS.cmd too.